How Long Does Hardwood Flooring Last?

 - Rearrange furniture with proper padding underneath

-- Routinely clean your hardwood floors
+- Routinely clean your floor

 When Does My Hardwood Flooring Need Replacement?

-A damaged subfloor is one of the top reasons that lead to a full hardwood floor replacement.
+A damaged subfloor is one of the top reasons that lead to a full replacement.
 Multiple factors can cause a damaged subfloor like water leaks, failure to prepare the subfloor, and termites.
 This is why it is important to not overlook the subfloor during the installation phase.
 If you have sagging spots, squeaking areas of your floor, or you start to notice a musty odor, you may have structural damaged affecting your flooring.

 Changes in temperature and humidity can cause flooring to expand and contract.
 In warm, humid weather flooring will expand.
 In cold, dry weather flooring will contract.
 This process is normal and usually accounted for during installation.
-However, when hardwood flooring experiences substantial movement wider gaps can form and may only be fixed by replacement.
+However, when flooring experiences substantial movement wider gaps can form and may only be fixed by replacement.

 Severe Flooring Damage